gopalbala/cric-score/README.md

-# Cricket and Sore card Application
+# Backend foe tracking Cricket matches and Sore card Application

 Come-up with design for cricket website
 1. It can track tournaments